How Often Should You Replace Your Brake Pads? - Parma Car Care Specialists

 Driving Habits That Preserve Brake Health

-• Use engine braking on downhill slopes
+• Use engine braking on long downhill stretches where appropriate

 Importance of Regular Brake System Inspections